top of page

 Much longer personal bio

-You're equally likely to find me backpacking through Rajasthan, doing the samba in Seoul, making umqombothi in rural Transkei, or building businesses in Accra.
-For as long as I can remember, "merging worlds" has been a core part of my identity.
-I grew up in South Africa and spent my childhood moving between the potholed streets of Mthatha, the capital of a former Apartheid homeland, and my family's rural home in a village called Enkalweni.
+Mine is a story of merging worlds.
+I grew up in South Africa and spent my childhood moving between the potholed streets of Mthatha, the capital of a former Apartheid homeland, and a village called Enkalweni, my family’s rural home.

 When I was 13, I packed off for boarding school and discovered my passion for oratory.
-I represented South Africa on several national debate and public speaking teams, and this is how I started travelling.
-I went on to study economics and computational science at Minerva, an institution that turns tertiary education on its head with flipped online classes, experiential learning, and semesters located in a different global city.
-Since then, from Silicon Valley to Tokyo to rural Kenya plus everywhere in between, my
+I represented South Africa in debate and public speaking and my high school years were subsequently a blur of international debate competitions.
+I went on to study economics and computational science at Minerva University, an institution that turns tertiary education on its head with flipped online classes, experiential learning, and semesters located in a different global city.

 bottom of page